List of Batman films cast members: DC Animated Movie Universe (2013–2024)

-The DC Animated Movie Universe (DCAMU) was an American media franchise and shared universe centered on a series of superhero films, that featured plot elements inspired by The New 52 continuity.
+The DC Animated Movie Universe (DCAMU) is an American media franchise and shared universe centered on a series of superhero films, that feature plot elements inspired by The New 52 continuity.
 It is a part of the DC Universe Animated Original Movies line of animated films.
-The storylines loosely adapted were Batman and Son, Night of the Owls, Hush and The Long Halloween.
+The storylines loosely adapted are Batman and Son, Night of the Owls, Hush and The Long Halloween.